 When the 1501 Ellinwood Street building was constructed in 2000, the library board wanted to integrate public art throughout the building.
 Residents and local organizations donated money to fund sculptures, murals and other installations in the building.
 Each floor has at least one major piece for the public to enjoy.

 The hallway that runs adjacent to the Meeting Rooms is adorned with an 80 foot long acrylic mural of classic children's stories painted in panels by Robert Jessup.
-This mural was updated by the artist in 2016.
+This mural was updated by the artist and his wife, Faith Scott Jessup, in 2016.

 The lobby provides an excellent view looking upward at "Skyword", the hanging holographic sculpture created by Kristina Lucas and Michael Hayden.
 This husband and wife team are also responsible for the renowned neon sculpture at O'Hare's United terminal.